SittingFox/frontend-nanodegree-mobile-portfolio/views/README.md

 Then I realized that the first two pizzas were not resizing.
 I noticed they were hard-coded into the page.
 So I changed the initial setup of randomPizzas from a new array to using document.getElementsByClassName("randomPizzaContainer").

-Thanks to some pointers by the Udacity code reviewer, I made some other improvements.
+Thanks to some pointers by the first Udacity code reviewer, I made some other improvements.
 Instead of guessing how many moving pizzas would be good for everyone, the number depends on the user's screen size.
 Also, I disabled backface visibility on them, which should help the moving pizzas reach 60 fps on more moderate hardware.

+A second coach pointed out issues in my fetching of screensize, and so I did that.
+I also decided to take on the challenge of using translateX, which was kind of tricky.
+There were a couple other minor things I tried that were suggested.